guettli/headset/README.md

 It has ANC, it is over-ear and has a microphone arm.

+The audio quality of the microphone is not great.
+My voice sounds a bit strange (which is does not with other headsets (with cable)).

 Wow, finally I found a suitable headset: The Jabra Evolve2 85 works fine.
 The USB adapter connects immediately to the headset.
 The headset has all my requirements (over-ear, ANC, high-quality microphone with a microphone boom arm).
 I am happy.